 |Eat-till-you-drop at a Chinese banquet|

 Dai pai dong, cha chaan teng and the banquet meal each plays a unique and irreplaceable role in Cantonese cuisine, and together they form an integral part of Hong Kong’s cultural heritage.
 The local food scene is dynamic and proud, but it is also fragile and sometimes flawed.
 On one hand, citizens must work hard to reverse or at least slow down the confluence of economic and systemic forces that threatens the authenticity, affordability, and even the very existence of their culinary tradition.
 On the other hand, they must be willing to part with aspects of it that no longer sit well with modern values.
 That is the kind of give-and-take that civil society will continue to negotiate with institutions and among itself, and it is that ongoing and constant discourse that makes Cantonese gastronomy ever-evolving and immensely colorful.

-A Spanish translation of this essay appeared in the February 2018 edition of Altaïr Magazine titled "Hong Kong: Asia's World City."
+A Spanish translation of this essay was published in the February 2018 edition of Altaïr Magazine titled "Hong Kong: Asia's World City."